Gangwa-Labs/TheShittingFarters/README.md

 # TheShittingFarters
-Only for People who shit and fart
+Only for People who shit and fart!